inkVerb/VIP/601/Lesson-07.md

 ```

 - *Note this created the device `thislvm` at `/dev/volgrp/thislvm`, which we can now mount*
+  - *Size here is `420G`, but any size within the drive limit is allowed*

 - You can delete the locigal volume with `lvremove`